Juanjjs/juanjjs.github.io/_posts/2024-06-10-Data-Lake-On-AWS.md

 ---
 layout: post
 title: Data Lake On AWS
-excerpt: "This project deploys a Kubernetes cluster using Terraform and Amazon EKS..."
+excerpt: "Deployment of services such as: AWS Lake Formation, IAM, Athena, and more."
-date: 2024-10-21
+date: 2024-06-10
 author: Juan Camilo JS

 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.